Visiting MANCHAUG POND and Beyond!

 Launch Your Boat:

 A public access boat ramp, open from dawn to dusk, is offered at Manchaug Pond by the Massachusetts Office of Fishing and Boating and under the management of the Town of Sutton.
-Weekends are busy with parking limited.
-Clubs need to register all events with the state Office of Fishing and Boating Access.
+Weekends can be extremely busy with parking limited.
+Groups need to register all events with the state Office of Fishing and Boating Access.
 Please be sure to be respectful of the rules at the ramp, pay the small fee, and park only on paved, designated parking spots as vehicles parked in inappropriate areas will be ticketed.
 We also ask that you hose off your boat and trailer at home prior to launching to prevent the spread of invasive species to Manchaug Pond.

 Rates are $6.00/car/day for in-state and $12.00/car/day for out-of-state.
 A season’s pass can be purchased at the Sutton Town Hall for $20.
 Your monies are used exclusively by the town for maintenance and improvement of the facility.